-Tower Gardens are vertical growing systems that use aeroponic technology to produce food in small spaces.
+Tower Gardens are vertical growing systems that use a form of hydroponic growing to produce food in small spaces.
 This Tower Garden represents a partnership between FH King Students for Sustainable Agriculture, University Housing, and the Green Fund.

 You can get involved in these ways...